Images of nonsingular nonrotating black holes in conformal gravity: The models

 One can check that it recovers the standard form when restricted to the Schwarzschild BH \cite{Carroll:2004st}.
 In general static spherically symmetric spacetimes, the ISCO can be determined from the effective potential by $V'(r)=V''(r)=0$ \cite{Bambi:2017yoz,Song:2021ziq}, that is $A''(A/D)'=A'(A/D)''$.
 Throughout this paper, the prime denotes differentiation with respect to $r$.
 Applying it to Eq. \eqref{metric-conSch}, we find $S(r)$ is not fully cancelled out, and the radius of ISCO is dictated by

 If the scale factor $S(r)$ is not a constant, the root of this equation will deviate from that of the Schwarzschild BH.
 When it is specified as Eq. \eqref{S}, the above equation becomes

 We have numerically solved this equation and illustrated $\risco$ in Fig. \ref{fig-isco}.
-As highlighted by red thick dots, in three specific cases $L/\rh=0$, $1$, $1.4$, we have $\risco/\rh\approx3$, $2.69$, $1.84$ accordingly.
-Introducing a new variable $u=\rh/r$, we can rewrite Eq. \eqref{isco} as
+As highlighted by red thick dots, in three specific cases $L/\rh=0$, $1$, $1.4$, we have $\risco/\rh\approx3$, $2.69$, $1.84$ accordingly.\footnote{Inclusion of the term $\partial V'_{l_o}(r_o)/\partial l_o$ proposed in Ref. \cite{Song:2021ziq} would make a negligible contribution our numerical results.} Introducing a new variable $u=\rh/r$, we can rewrite Eq. \eqref{isco} as

 which attains its maximum $L/\rh=3/2$ at $u=2/3$.
 It means the ISCO does not exist unless $L/\rh\leq3/2$.
 As partly shown in Fig. \ref{fig-isco}, $\risco/\rh$ is a monotonic function of $L/\rh$, hence we can also say that $\risco$ attains its minimum $\risco=3\rh/2$ at $L/\rh=3/2$.